-My sister got up quickly and left the room.
+My sister got up and dashed out of the room.
 I heard the front door open and then slam shut.

 “Rob!” she yelled from the porch.
 “Robbie!”

 I let her go.
-That was all I did, and it was the right thing.
+That was all I had to do, and it was the right thing.

 "Dakota Morning," copyright 2017 Amelia Cotter (first published in Black Oak Presents: A Journal of Mid-American Culture, Winter 2010 Edition, 2010)